-The airlines’ performance was the key driver of the Group’s results in the first half of the year.
-Approximately 67 million passengers were carried, a new record for the period.
+The airlines’ performance was the key driver of the Group’s results in the first half year.
+Some 67 million passengers were carried, a new record for the period.
 Capacity, volumes sold and seat load factor were also all at new record highs.
-The biggest driver here was the Network Airlines, with both Lufthansa German Airlines and SWISS making positive earnings contributions by achieving not only higher unit revenues, but above all, substantial reductions in their unit costs.
+The biggest driver here was the Network Airlines, with both Lufthansa German Airlines and SWISS making positive earnings contributions by achieving not only higher unit revenues but above all substantial reductions in their unit costs.

 First half-year fuel costs rose by EUR 216 million to EUR 2.8 billion.
 The increase is attributable to both the higher volumes and a higher fuel price.